Particular/docs.particular.net/servicecontrol/transport-adapter/index.md

 component: SCTransportAdapter
 ---

-The ServiceControl Transport Adapter decouples ServiceControl from the specifics of business endpoints transport to support scenarios where the endpoints' transport uses routing features not compatible with ServiceControl or where endpoints use mixed transports and/or multiple instances of message broker.
+The ServiceControl Transport Adapter decouples ServiceControl from the specifics of business endpoints transport to support scenarios where the endpoints' transport uses physical routing features [not compatible with ServiceControl](/servicecontrol/transport-adapter/incompatible-features.md) or where endpoints use mixed transports and/or multiple instances of message broker.

 ## Usage scenarios